shishirk2801/postgres-data-populator/README.md

 This project provides a Dockerized environment to populate a PostgreSQL database with 1 million rows of fake data using Python and Faker.
 The project uses Docker Compose to manage the database and Python services.

-## Project Structure

-The project contains the following files:

 ## Setup Instructions

 ### Step 1: Clone the Repository